Trump's age, health woes raise his risk for COVID-19 illness | Health

 Trump's age, health woes raise his risk for COVID-19 illness

-President Donald Trump has several strikes against him — age, obesity, elevated cholesterol and being male — that could put him at greater risk of becoming seriously ill from the coronavirus infection he disclosed late Thursday.
+President Donald Trump has several strikes against him — age, obesity, elevated cholesterol, and being male — that could put him at greater risk of becoming seriously ill from the coronavirus infection he disclosed early Friday.
 Trump and first lady Melania Trump, who also tested positive, "are both well at this time" and plan to remain at the White House while recovering and being closely monitored, according to a statement from his physician, Dr. Sean Conley.

 But COVID-19 is very unpredictable, he stressed.
 "We have young people who die.
 We have nursing home patients, a lot of them, who actually do quite well," Poland said.

-SIGNS AND SYMPTOMS Infection causes mild or no symptoms in about 80% of cases.
-About 15% of people become seriously ill and 5% get critically ill.
-Symptoms, when they do occur, usually appear two to 14 days after infection and can include loss of smell or taste, coughing, a sore throat, trouble breathing, fatigue, muscle or body aches, headache, nausea or vomiting, diarrhea and fever.
+SIGNS AND SYMPTOMS Infection causes mild or no symptoms in about 80 percent of cases.
+About 15 percent of people become seriously ill and 5 percent get critically ill.
+Symptoms, when they do occur, usually appear two to 14 days after infection and can include loss of smell or taste, coughing, a sore throat, trouble breathing, fatigue, muscle or body aches, headache, nausea or vomiting, diarrhea, and fever.

 Trump also is obese, with a body mass index just past 30.
 "Obesity is a state of chronic lowered immunity.
 In other words, you don't respond to vaccines as well, you don't respond to infections as well" as people of normal weight, Poland said.